Marine - Species

 Data were collected from DNR's Crustacean and SCECAP surveys.
 DNR surveys indicate that white shrimp stocks were below average in 2012, due to drought, unusually early spawning, and unfavorable wind conditions which yielded less than ideal recruitment of small shrimp.
 Stocks should improve if subsequent weather is favorable.
 Conditions in the 1990s were more conducive to good shrimp production, with adequate rainfall in most years, whereas extreme weather such as drought or rain deluge conditions have been more prevalent in the past decade.
 More information.

-Both the commercial trawl fishery and the recreational baiting fishery have been relatively stable over the last few years, although 2011 catches were lower because of poor conditions for shrimp production in the fall, including the appearance of black gill disease.
+Both the commercial trawl fishery and the recreational baiting fishery have been relatively stable over the last few years, although 2012 catches were lower because of poor conditions for shrimp production in the fall, including the appearance of black gill disease.
 Overall, current levels of catch and effort are much less than high levels observed in the 1990s, driven in part by continued low shrimp prices.
 Data presented in this graph were provided by DNR Fisheries Statistics Section.
 The calculated 10 year average is just for the commercial trawl fishery.
 More information.

 Delancey LB, JE Jenkins, MB Maddox, JD Whitaker, EL Wenner.
 2005.
 Field observations on white shrimp, Litopenaeus setiferus, during spring spawning season in South Carolina, U.S.A., 1980-2003.
 J Crust Biol 25: 212-218.